 We are living through some very interesting times, aren’t we?
-With all that’s been going on with the COVID-19 virus, the rise in lawlessness, racial tension, and so on, more and more people are wondering…
+With all that’s been going on with the COVID-19 pandemic, the rise in lawlessness and racial tension, Russia’s invasion of Ukraine, and so on, more and more people are wondering…

 • Does the Bible speak about these things?

 • Could Jesus be coming back soon?

 • What does the Bible say about the future?

 It seems that people are more curious than ever about these matters.
 So, in this article, I’d like for us to look at what the Bible says about the future.
 But rather than diving deep into a lot of specifics, I’d like to give you sort of a broad, concise, chronological overview of…